2023 Solar Incentives Guide for Wellesley, MA - Tax Credits & Rebates

 EcoWatch's Wellesley, MA Solar Incentives FAQs

-You should plan to talk to someone from the company that installed your system — or call a local Wellesley solar installer — to learn about which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to someone from the company that installed your solar system – or reach out to a local Wellesley solar installer — to learn about which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How long until the federal solar tax credit ends?